-Archaeologists work all over the world from fields in England to the deserts in Peru, to the jungle of the Maya, which is where I work.
+Archaeologists work all over the world from fields in England to the deserts in Peru, to the rainforest, which is where I work.
 Sometimes we are known for our spectacular discoveries such as Howard Carter’s find of the tomb of Tutankhamun, one of the rulers (pharaohs) of Egypt as well as proposing new archaeological techniques such as Sir Williams Flinders Petrie or Sir Mortimer Wheeler.

 One of the reasons why I enjoy doing archaeology so much is that it is made up of many different subjects.
 We use maths in measuring out our square test pits as well as in finding patterning in different pottery or tool types.
 We use geography when we look at maps and aerial photos.
 We use science in many ways, from following the scientific method in collecting data and conducting experiments, the dating methods we use and working with the environment in plants and bones we find.